DudjakPeter/Deck-of-cards-free-API/README.md

 # Deck-of-cards-free-API
-JAVA tests to verify functionality for free (public) API "Deck of cards": https://deckofcardsapi.com/
+Java tests to verify functionality for free (public) API "Deck of cards": https://deckofcardsapi.com/

 Covered functionality "Draw a Card" located in endpoint: [Draw a card endpoint](https://deckofcardsapi.com/api/deck/<<deck_id>>/draw/?count=2)
    - where <<deck_id>> should be replaced by valid deck_id;